 The duo promised that class that Alabama would make it to the national championships during their careers.
 As seniors, that first recruiting class marched into the 1983 NCAA Championships where the Tide finished an amazing fourth in their first national championship appearance.

-During that 30-year span, Alabama became one of just four teams in collegiate gymnastics history to win an NCAA championship.
-The Tide has also finished in the top six 28 times, including 21 top-three finishes.
+During that 31-year span, Alabama became one of just five teams in collegiate gymnastics history to win an NCAA championship.
+The Tide has also finished in the top six 29 times, including an NCAA-best 22 top-three finishes.

 "That season proved you could have our philosophy and have those priorities and still be successful at the highest level," Sarah Patterson said.
 "It showed you could coach for a championship, you could instill that academic success was first and foremost, and you could treat your student-athletes as maturing individuals who you want to see become better citizens who will continue to grow after graduation."